tritonas00/system-tar-and-restore/README.md

 ###NOTES###

-- With GNU Tar 1.27+ you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore additional tar options.
+- With GNU Tar 1.27+ you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore mode additional tar options.
 In case of Fedora, those options are added automatically.

 - In case of Gentoo package genkernel is required to build initramfs.
-If you dont want to use initramfs image you can use -D in both scripts to disable genkernel check and initramfs building.
+If you dont want to use initramfs image you can use -D to disable genkernel check and initramfs building.

 - In case of Gentoo and simple luks it is recommended to open the device as */dev/mapper/root* ([reference](http://www.gentoo-wiki.info/Initramfs)).
 Otherwise add *root=/dev/ram0* in kernel options.